-So far my discussion of the attitudes of acceptance and rejection and (so) of reasons-for and reasons-against in the form of implications and incompatibilities has been reasonably evenhanded.
+So far the discussion of the attitudes of acceptance and rejection and (so) of reasons-for and reasons-against in the form of implications and incompatibilities has been reasonably even-handed.
 The picture has been symmetrical.
 There is a substantial structural asymmetry between the two kinds of reason relation however.
 Implication is not in general a symmetric relation.
-If, possibly in the context of Γ , A implies B, it does not at all follow that in the same context B implies A. Γ , A |~ B does not entail Γ , B |~ A. "Pedro is a donkey" implies "Pedro is a mammal," but not vice versa.
-By contrast, incompatibility is de jure symmetric. Γ , A # B does entail Γ , B # A. "Oscar is an octopus" is incompatible with (a decisive reason against, a dispository reason to reject) "Oscar is a mammal," and "Oscar is a mammal" is incompatible with (a decisive reason against, a dispository reason to reject) "Oscar is an octopus."
+If, possibly in the context of Γ , A implies B, it does not at all follow that in the same context B implies A. $\Gamma, A \vdash B$ does not entail $\Gamma, B \vdash A$.
+"Pedro is a donkey" implies "Pedro is a mammal," but not vice versa.
+By contrast, incompatibility is de jure symmetric. $\Gamma, A\#B$ does entail $\Gamma, B\#A$.
+"Oscar is an octopus" is incompatible with (a decisive reason against, a dispositive reason to reject) "Oscar is a mammal," and "Oscar is a mammal" is incompatible with (a decisive reason against, a dispositive reason to reject) "Oscar is an octopus."

-We can ask: is there some reason why one reason relation is symmetric and the other not?
+We can ask: why is it that one reason relation is symmetric and the other not?
 Must it be so?
 What defect would a discursive practice have if it did not exhibit this structural asymmetry between the two kinds of reason relation?
-And if it there must be such a structural asymmetry, is it necessary that it be reasons for (codified in implications) that are nonsymmetric and reasons against (codified in incompatibilities) that are symmetric?
+And if there must be such a structural asymmetry, is it necessary that it be reasons for (codified in implications) that are nonsymmetric and reasons against (codified in incompatibilities) that are symmetric?
 Is it so much as intelligible that for some discursive practices it should be the other way around?

-In Making It Explicit I explicated discursive practice in a normative pragmatic metavocabulary of commitment and entitlement to commitments (a framework whose rationale I shall return to in the next section).
-In those terms, I understood what it is for A to be incompatible with B as commitment to A precluding entitlement to B. (It is not that it is impossible to commit oneself to B by asserting it even though one is already committed to A. It is just that if one does, one has foregone the possibility of having the status of entitlement to B. Other interlocutors who are aware of the incompatibility will not treat one as justified in claiming B, as having an entitlement to it that might be inherited by others testimonially, for instance.)
-I think there is much to recommend such an understanding.
-But it is at least not obvious on such an analysis why the fact that commitment to A precludes entitlement to B should entail that commitment to B precludes entitlement to A. It seems possible that these could come apart, that we should keep separate sets of books on whether commitment to A precludes entitlement to A. But we don't find examples like this in the wild.
+In Making It Explicit Brandom (1994) explicated discursive practice in a normative pragmatic metavocabulary of commitment and entitlement to commitments-a framework whose rationale we shall return to in the next section, as part of an ongoing attempt properly to understand and articulate the "ought" in "thought."
+In our favored deontic terms, one understands what it is for A to be incompatible with B as commitment to A precluding entitlement to B. It is not that it is impossible to commit oneself to B by asserting it even though one is already committed to A. It is just that if one does, one has foregone the possibility of having the normative status of entitlement to B. Other interlocutors who are aware of the incompatibility will not treat one as justified in claiming B, as having an entitlement to it that might be inherited by others testimonially, for instance.
+There is much to recommend such an understanding.
+But it is at least not obvious on such an analysis why the fact that commitment to A precludes entitlement to B should entail that commitment to B precludes entitlement to A. It seems possible that these could come apart, that we should keep separate sets of books on whether commitment to A precludes entitlement to B and whether commitment to B precludes entitlement to A. But we don't find examples like this in the wild.
 Why not?